-3. Measures to Ensure Due Respect for Stakeholders Updated!
+3. Measures to Ensure Due Respect for Stakeholders

-Supplementary Explanation Stipulation of Internal Rules for Respecting the Position of Stakeholders The group philosophy is "We help to build a better future for people, businesses and society."
-Based on this, the Funai Consulting Group offers solutions for a better future to all the people and businesses it is involved with - and to society as a whole - and does its best to turn those ideas into reality.
-Implementation of Environmental Activities, CSR Activities, etc. The company conducts a wide range of consulting activities related to the environmental and revitalization of rural communities, including the acquisition of environmental management ISO certification.
+Supplementary Explanation Stipulation of Internal Rules for Respecting the Position of Stakeholders A new group purpose has been instituted: Sustainable growth for more companies.
+This is a statement of the group's conviction that companies that can achieve sustainable growth are those that can thrive and grow amid tumultuous change and uncertainty, and its determination to deliver strong, sustainable growth for clients and the group itself.
+Implementation of Environmental Activities, CSR Activities, etc. The company conducts a wide range of consulting activities related to the environmental and revitalization of rural communities, including decarbonization and ESG.
 Its aim is to make a contribution and to help bring about the successful development of society through these activities.
-The group supports the activities of "Great Companies" and conducts a range of social contribution activities.
+The group is engaged in activities aimed at enabling more companies to achieve sustainable growth, as well as philanthropic activities.
 Established Policy Regarding Providing Information to Stakeholders The company compiles a disclosure policy and posts it on the company website, not only to meet information disclosure obligations stipulated by law, but also as part of our proactive dissemination (to the extent possible) of unbiased information that we believe is conducive to promoting a deeper understanding of the Funai Soken Consulting Group.